oanguenot/JSONgle/documentation/API.md

 This method returns the `id` of the message generated that can be used to deal with message acknowledgements.

-### sendMuc(string: to, string: content)
+### sendMuc(string: to, string: content, object: data?)

-Same for sending a text message in a muc room
+Same for sending a text message in a muc room which means in a room where they are multiple participants.

+**content** is the text message to send.
+An optional **data** content can be sent.
+This can be a simple data type, an array or a JSON plain object.

 ### sendAReadAcknowledgement(string: id, string: to)